Find out where can you take your pooch to eat, drink, and hang out in Newcastle

 Onyx Espresso

-Pull up out the front or head out to the huge courtyard.
+Pull up out the front or head out to the huge courtyard at Onyx Espresso with your dog in tow.
 With plenty of water bowls, tie-up points, and of course, puppacinos, your pup will be loving life at Onyx Espresso.

 Where: 191 Maitland Rd, Mayfield